nest/nest-simulator/doc/userdoc/release_notes/v3.0/features/recording_simulations.rst

 .. seealso::

-  See the guide on :doc:`recording from simulations
+  See the guide on :ref:`recording from simulations
-  <../../../guides/record_from_simulations>` for details on recording backends.
+  <record_simulations>` for details on recording backends.

 Changes
 ^^^^^^^